 ADA Accommodations to City Events

 Persons with disabilities may contact the City's ADA Coordinator to request reasonable accommodation and/or wheelchair and/or wheelchair companion seating to fully participate in any City event.
+For more information, please contact the ADA Coordinator.

 Help Identify ADA Accessibility and Sidewalk Improvements